I am a builder.

 I enjoy hosting these types of brainstorming sessions to solve community problems.
 I find it especially rewarding when people with conflicting perspectives wrestle through an issue and end up developing a workable solution.

 The truth is that our State is facing major issues.
 The kind that can only be solved by working together and thinking creatively.
 We will not develop solutions by pointing fingers; instead, we must spend time using our imaginations to re-examine the obvious.
 I am confident that if we do so, we will develop policies that make other states say, "Why didn't we think of that?"

 I had the privilege of working with Stephanie during her tenure at the Syracuse University College of Law.
 From the beginning, Stephanie made it her mission to improve the experience of the members of the community.
 She is adept at working across constituencies, building consensus, and getting things done.
 She listens to every side of an issue and is a creative problem solver.
 She is diligent and will work tirelessly for the citizens of House District 60 in Colorado.
 When I heard that Stephanie was running for office, I was overjoyed that finally a candidate with high ethical standards, integrity, and excellent judgment was entering public service.
 I strongly endorse Stephanie, she will be great for Colorado!

 - Tomas Gonzalez, Former Dean of Students, Syracuse University College of Law

 At three years old, I was nicknamed "Tuffy" for standing up to bigger kids.
 At seventeen, I was introduced to the word "tenacious" after successfully battling over school policy with my District's Superintendent.

 Countless times since, I have been described as a fighter, a staunch advocate, a quiet strength.

 And it's true.
 When I feel called to build, I have a single-minded focus.
-I don't give up until the work is done.
-I have a well-warn pink hammer to prove it.
+I don't give up until my work is done.
+I have a well-worn pink hammer to prove it.